Skip to main content

 Lee Zeldin was sworn in as the 17th Administrator of the United States Environmental Protection Agency on January 29, 2025.

-Administrator Zeldin has dedicated his life to public service.
-He served 22 years in the United States military, having deployed to Iraq in 2006 with the Army’s Elite 82nd Airborne Division and retired as a Lieutenant Colonel in the Army Reserve in May 2025.
-He served in the New York State Senate from 2011-2014 and later represented New York’s 1st Congressional District in the United States House of Representatives from 2015-2023.
+Administrator Zeldin has dedicated much of his life to public service.
+He served 22 years in the military, having deployed to Iraq in 2006 while serving as a paratrooper with the Army’s Elite 82nd Airborne Division.
+The Administrator retired as a Lieutenant Colonel in the Army Reserve in May 2025.
+He also served in the New York State Senate from 2011-2014 before getting elected to Congress representing New York’s 1st District from 2015-2023.

 At just 23, Lee became the youngest attorney in New York State at the time.

-Born and raised in Suffolk County, New York, Lee and his wife Diana are proud parents to their twin daughters, Mikayla and Arianna.
+Born and raised on Long Island, New York, Lee and his wife Diana are proud parents to their twin daughters, Mikayla and Arianna.

 About EPA